Do the Right Now

+Do The Right Now is the fourth studio album by Canadian rock band, The Lowest of the Low.

+Album Concept

-Do The Right Now is the fourth studio album by Canadian band The Lowest of the Low.
-The band broke-up in 2007, but in 2011 they released a remastered 20th Anniversary edition of their debut album Shakespeare My Butt and got back together for a very successful tour that culminated with a sold-out show at Toronto's Massey Hall and discussions for a fourth album were underway.
-These plans were scrapped in 2013 when original guitarist Stephen Stanley announced he was leaving the band.
+Discussions for this album were incepted in 2011, but these plans were scrapped in 2013 when original guitarist (Stephen Stanley) announced he was leaving the band.
 Lead singer Ron Hawkins said, shortly after his departure, that the future of the band was very much in doubt.
 "The Low is in a 'dust settling' phase right now.
 Stephen leaving was a surprise and no one in the band is quite certain as to why he left.
 We're not clear as to whether or not a Lowest of the Low with a new guitarist makes sense."
 In 2015, the plans became clearer as Brian MacMillan took over lead guitar duties and two new singles 'The Kids Are All Wrong' and 'In The Blink Of An Eye' were released.
 These singles indicated that the band was very much alive and the new album arrived two years later.
 There were more lineup changes by the time the new record came along.
 MacMillian was replaced by Michael McKenzie (formerly of Universal Honey) and Dylan Parker, who had replaced original bassist John Arnott on the previous album was now gone with Derrick Brady in his place.
 Brady has a long history with Hawkins having played in two of his other bands, The Rusty Nails and The Do Good Assassins.